harishconti/Atherscribe/README.md

 -   **🕸️ Interactive Knowledge Graph**: Visualize the intricate connections between your documents with an interactive graph view.
 Each document is a node, and each \`@[link]\` is an edge, turning your project into a navigable knowledge map.
 -   **📄 File Upload for Prompts**: For complex ideas, bypass the standard input fields and upload a \`.txt\` or \`.md\` file directly.
 Its entire content will be used as the core prompt for generation.
 -   **🎨 AI Image Generation**: A dedicated "Visual" template leverages \`imagen-3.0-generate-002\` to bring your concepts to life, generating character portraits, location art, and more.
--   **✍️ Rich Text Editing**: A full rich-text editor allows you to format your documents with bold, italics, lists, and more, giving you greater control over your content's presentation.
 -   **💳 Dynamic Token-Based Credit System**:
     -   Manage your API usage with a system that links directly to token consumption.
     -   Costs are calculated dynamically: approximately **1 credit per 1,000 tokens** used for text generation, with a fixed cost of **10 credits** for image generation.